 Rotorua is one of the country’s oldest spa resorts, being the centre of geothermal activity, and is fast becoming known as ‘Nature’s Spa of the South Pacific’.
 After a day’s sightseeing or strenuous activity, visitors can relax with a soak in the healing waters of the geothermal hot springs, or totally unwind by choosing from a range of therapeutic spa and massage therapies.

 Rotorua is also the ultimate destination for the extreme adventurer.
-Adrenaline pumping activities range from rap jumping down the face of a mountain, Zorbing - where you are strapped inside an enormous air-cushioned ball as you bounce down a hill.
-Those with the need for speed can screech downhill on the Rotorua Luge.
-You can even tandem skydive at Rotorua Airport or challenge the rushing rapids of the Kaituna River.
+Adrenaline pumping activities range from rap jumping down the face of a mountain, Zorbing inside an enormous air-cushioned ball, speeding downhill on the Rotorua Luge, tandem skydive at Rotorua Airport or challenge the rushing rapids of the Kaituna River.

 The city centre is convenient and easily accessible.
-With attractive cobble stone paved streets, Rotorua provides an abundance of shops to cater for all.
-Rotorua specialises in a wide range of cuisine.
-Varieties include inexpensive bar meals and snacks, ethnic cuisine, popular takeaway outlets, fine restaurant dining and the traditional Maori feast (hangi), which provides a delightful mouth watering sensation.
+Rotorua provides an abundance of shops to cater for all and specialises in a wide range of cuisine including the traditional Maori feast (hangi), which provides a delightful mouth watering sensation.